richcahill/teenagedao/README.md

 # teenage dao

-A website to get the world hyped about building a hardware wallet together.
+A website to get the world hyped about building a hardware wallet together with Teenage Engineering

 # TODO